ethangutk/Outrageous-Blades/README.md

 <br><br>
 ### 🎯 Kill The Carrier
 Kill the carrier is a different type of minigame.
 Everyone is out to get you, and you can’t defend yourself.
-One random player is selected, and that player has to survive as long as possible.
+One random player is selected, and that player must survive as long as possible.
 When the carrier gets eliminated, the game will reward them based on how many players were in the game and how long he could stay alive multiplied by 3.
 So if the carrier were alive for 20 seconds while eight players were trying to eliminate him, he would get 480 Bells (20 seconds * 8 players * 3 static multiplier = 480 Bells).
-The player that stopped the carrier will be the new carrier, and the process will continue until there are three people in the match.
+The player that stopped the carrier will be the new carrier, and the process will continue until three people are in the match.

 <br><br><br>
 ## 🗺 Different Types Of Maps